Meesa Madhavan: Plot

 Bhageerathan’s advocate convinces him to seize Madhavan's property to force him to abandon Rukmini.
 Faced with losing his home and his sister’s wedding, Madhavan publicly declares his love for Rukmini.
-To help him, his sister’s fiancé gives Madhavan the money needed to settle his debt.
+To help him, his sister’s fiancé Balan gives Madhavan the money needed to settle his debt.
 Madhavan goes to the temple to thank the goddess, which is witnessed by an ambalavasi Warrier even though the sanctum is closed.

-The next day, the temple idol is missing, and Madhavan is blamed.
-Eapen arrests him, but Madhavan escapes and meets Pappan, the only one who believes his innocence.
-While hiding, Madhavan discovers that Eapen is the real thief and has hidden the idol in a deadwells in Pappan’s compound.
-Pappan and Madhavan plan to expose Eapen by forcing him to retrieve the idol in front of the villagers.
+The next day, the temple idol is missing and everyone thinks that Madhavan stolen it.
+Eapen arrests Madhavan who is attacked by a mob but he escapes and meets Pappan, the only one who believes his innocence.
+While hiding, Madhavan discovers that Eapen stolen the idol with the help of 2 men and has hidden it in a deadwells in Pappan’s compound.
+Pappan and Madhavan plans to expose Eapen by forcing him to retrieve the idol in front of the villagers.
 After a duel and a brief capture, Madhavan is freed by Pappan.
-The mob, now led by the Head Constable Nambooriyachan, helps Madhavan overpower Eapen and his goons.
-Madhavan returns the idol, becomes a hero, and Bhageerathan accepts his relationship with Rukmini.
+The mob, now led by the Head Constable Nambooriyachan, helps Madhavan to overpower Eapen and his men.
+Madhavan returns the idol, becomes a hero and Bhageerathan accepts his relationship with Rukmini.